 Toddlers and preschoolers love these free printable winter do a dot marker pages!
 Use them with duaber style markers, dot stickers, or pompoms.

-These snowman templates are perfect for crafts and teh build a snowman cut and color worksheet is great for working on fine motor skills!
+These snowman templates are perfect for crafts and snowman themed activities.

 This free printable winter bingo is fun for the whole family.
 Even young children can play along since reading is not required!